PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Egocentric Embodied Supervision

-To produce supervision that reflects embodied cognition rather than generic video description, we define a finite, schema-driven annotation space.
+In stage 2, we define a finite, schema-driven annotation space to produce supervision that reflects embodied cognition rather than generic video description.
 Each clip is labeled with one of seven complementary VQA modes, including temporal, spatial, attribute, mechanics, reasoning, summary, and trajectory.
 Each mode is paired with a template set that standardizes wording and controls the information granularity.
-The engine samples a mode and a template, then generates a customized question and a detailed sentence answer for each clip.
+The engine samples a mode and a template, then generates a customized and detailed QA pair for each clip.

 VQA generation is performed by a set of VLM annotation engines.
 The schema constrains both the question form and the required semantic content, which keeps supervision targets consistent across different generators.
 Answers must be natural-language and grounded in the visual evidence.
-The engine enforces egocentric conventions such as left/right hand references and manipulation-specific phrasing such as contact verbs.
+The engine enforces egocentric conventions such as left/right hand references and manipulation-specific phrasing.
 This stage yields multi-level annotations that capture complementary aspects of planning and interaction reasoning.